kstjxy/Project3-CUDA-Path-Tracer/README.md

 - Notes:
   - OBJ normals/UVs are ignored in this minimal loader; shading uses geometric normals from triangles.
   - Large meshes will increase intersection cost; consider enabling material sorting and bounds culling for better coherence.

+Analysis
+- Overview: CPU loads OBJ `v/f`, triangulates polygons, transforms vertices, and appends triangles with per‑object ranges and AABBs.
+- Performance: One‑time CPU cost at load; runtime cost grows with triangle count—each path may test many triangles.
+- Acceleration: Optional bounds culling; material sorting for shading coherence.
+Next step: add a BVH over triangles to reduce tests from O(n) to O(log n).
+- GPU vs CPU: Intersection on GPU is efficient for many rays; CPU would be slower without SIMD.
+Mesh build stays on CPU where it’s appropriate.
+- Future: Build and upload a BVH, compress vertex data, add per‑mesh transforms to shrink vertex storage, and support indexed vertex buffers.